prakhar-singh09/prakhar-singh09/README.md

 - 🤝 I'm availble for freelancing.

-- 📝 Talk me about JavaScript.
+- 📝 Talk to me about JavaScript.

 - 💬 Connect with Me on <a href="https://www.linkedin.com/in/prakhar-singh09/" target="_blank">LinkedIn</a>